mkuthan/mkuthan.github.io/source/_posts/2013-10-09-development-environment-setup.markdown

 layout: post
 title: "Development Environment Setup"
 date: 2013-10-09
-categories: [linux, bash, ruby, java, node.js]
+categories: [linux, bash, ruby, java, node.js, python]
 ---

-This document is a manual how to configure flexible development environment for _Java_, _JavaScript_ and _Ruby_ - my primary set of tools.
+This document is a manual how to configure flexible development environment for _Java_, _JavaScript_, _Ruby_ and _Python_ - my primary set of tools.
 Even if the runtimes installation with `apt-get` seems to be a trivial task, there is limited control over installed version of the runtime.
-The goal is to configure environment where you can easily change _Java_, _Ruby_ or _node.js_ versions.
+The goal is to configure environment where you can easily change _Java_, _Ruby_ , _node.js_ and _python_ versions.
 Where you can define the runtime version on project level.

 The most convenient way to configure and manage runtimes is to use environment managers.